 Calculate the amount of studs and plates needed for framing a stud wall.

-Most likely your wall will be part of more walls.
-In that case your first wall would require a corner stud on each end and subsequent walls would have a corner on one end to provide backing for internal finishing.
+Your wall will be part of the layout of more walls, and in some cases, your first wall will require a corner stud on each end, and the subsequent walls would have only a corner on one end of the wall to provide backing for internal finishing.

 Plates are the members in a wall that hold studs in place.
-The bottom plate is a single layer and the upper plate consists out of 2 layers.
+The bottom plate is a single layer, and the upper plate consists out of 2 layers.

 Layout your wall by tacking two plates together so they can't move and mark out the first corner.
 Then proceed by hooking your measuring tape over the end of the plates, marking the first stud 3/4" less than your required spacing.
 From there on, continue your layout from this mark at the required on spacing of your studs.